Chatuchak Park

 Chatuchak Park is one of the oldest public parks in Bangkok.
 It was built on the land formerly owned by the State Railway of Thailand (SRT), in dedication to former King Bhumibol Adulyadej (Rama IX), on the occasion of his 4th cycle (48 years) birthday anniversary on December 5, 1975.
 The King thus granted the name "Chatuchak" (meaning 4 cycles) to the park.
-Inside the park, there are many varieties of trees and plants in the garden with different themes, flowers courtyard, multipurpose ground, a clock tower, Princess Sirindhorn's birthday anniversary garden, sculptures from ASEAN countries, and an artificial lake runs along this thin and long park with numerous bridges crossing the lake, as well as inactive train museum.
+The park includes many varieties of trees and plants in the garden with different themes, flowers courtyard, multipurpose ground, a clock tower, Princess Sirindhorn's birthday anniversary garden, sculptures from ASEAN countries and an inactive train museum.
+An artificial lake runs along this thin and long park with numerous bridges crossing the lake.
 The park is suitable for recreational cum exercise activities.
 Certified guide dogs are allowed in this park.

 It has an area of 0.304 square kilometres.
-It was later augmented with Queen Sirikit Park and Wachirabenchathat Park, though they are separated from Chatuchak Park by Kamphang Phet 3 Road.
+It was later augmented with Queen Sirikit Park, Wachirabenchathat Park, and Chak Phupha Su Maha Nathee Park, though they are separated from Chatuchak Park by Kamphang Phet 3 Road.

 Chatuchak park includes Wachirabenchathat park in the summer (March to April) every year is a time when pink pouis are blooming, especially along the Phaholyothin Road adjacent to the Chatuchak Park MRT Station, causing a picturesque scenery.